followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxSlideOut/1 Configuration/menuPosition.md

 <!--fullDescription-->
 Normally, the menu is located at the left side of the screen.
 Assign 'inverted' to this option to display the menu at the opposite side.

+When configuring the widget using [ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/), specify this option using the `SlideOutMenuPosition` enum.
+This enum accepts the following values: `Normal` and `Inverted`.
 <!--/fullDescription-->